Zywave/booster/src/_areas/introduction/contributing/contribute-to-design-system/index.md

 1. *main* branch

    * This branch is protected and any other branches are expected to be releasable before being merged in.
-   * prereleases and stable releases are made out of this branch.
+   * Prereleases and stable releases are made out of this branch.
    * Only a select few people can merge into this branch.
    * Only a select few people can prerelease or release from this branch.
 2. Other branches